tcltk/tcl/doc/markdown/try.md

 }
 ```

 Proc to read a file in utf-8 encoding and return its contents.
 The file is closed in success and error case by the finally clause.
-It is allowed to call **return** within the **try** block.
+It is allowed to call \fBreturn\fR within the \fBtry\fR block.
 Remark that with tcl 9, the read command may also throw utf-8 conversion errors:

 ```
 proc readfile {filename} {